 Coronavirus predictions: how society will change

 The impact of the epidemic will force us to slow down, refuse to take planes, work from our homes, entertain only among friends or relatives, learning to become self-sufficient and aware.
-Suddenly the shows seem bizarre and out of place, the travel advertisements seem invasive and ridiculous, the thought of future projects is vague and inconclusive: will it matter?
+Suddenly fashion shows seem bizarre and out of place, travel adverts seem invasive and ridiculous, thoughts of future plans are vague and inconclusive: will it matter?
 Every new day we question every system we know from birth and are forced to consider its possible demise.

-For several years we have understood that in order to survive as a species and to keep the planet going, we must make draconian changes to the way we live, travel, consume and entertain.
-We cannot continue to produce so many goods and the many choices we are used to.
-The debilitating mass of information about nothing has numbed our culture.
-There is a growing awareness among the younger generation that ownership and hoarding of clothes and cars are no longer even attractive.
+For several years we have understood that to survive as a species and to keep the planet moving forward, we must make draconian changes to the way we live, travel, consume and entertain.
+We cannot continue to produce the many goods and choices we are used to.
+The debilitating mass of information about nothingness has numbed our culture.
+There is a growing awareness among younger generations that owning and hoarding clothes and cars are no longer even attractive.

-Somehow the human psyche is resilient and deludes itself that things dissolve by themselves, wasting time while pretending nothing.
-The sudden interruption of everything by the virus takes away the decision-making power and slows things down: we are no longer used to doing things without rushing.
+Somehow the human psyche is resistant and deludes itself that things will dissolve on their own, wasting time while pretending nothing happened.
+The sudden interruption of everything by the virus takes away decision-making power and slows things down: we are no longer used to doing things without rushing.
 Skills and creativity will become the highest resources.

 The chain reaction starting from the Chinese economy

-Coronavirus predictions are not easy because not many people understand what is happening to our world and the economy right now.
-In some companies, up to 90% of all products are made in China from petroleum-based substances such as plastics and polyester.
+It's not easy to make predictions about the coronavirus because not many people understand what is happening to our world and economy right now.
+In some companies, up to 90% of all products are made in China from petroleum-derived substances such as plastic and polyester.
 Soon we will see empty shelves of shoes, phones, clothes and even toothpaste.
-We will have a shortage of medical supplies and we will see the endless production of ugly souvenirs and useless bags stop.
+We will have a shortage of medical supplies and see the endless production of ugly souvenirs and useless bags stop.

 China's endless exports of synthetic saris to India and plastic household items to Africa, which have severely disrupted local economies and created a lot of unemployment (and pollution) over the years, may even stop, likely bringing new local manufacturing opportunities.